fahriwm/larv_datasets/README.md

 # larv_datasets

 The datasets are used to conduct a series of trace-driven evaluations for our proposed learning-based framework, _Learning-based Automated Reconfiguration for vRANs (LARV)_.
-The detail experiment setups and how the datasets are collected and utilized can be found in the article:
+The detailed experiment setups and how the datasets are collected and utilized can be found in the article:

 _F.
 W. Murti, S. Ali, G. Iosifidis, M. Latva-aho, Deep Reinforcement Learning for Orchestrating Cost-aware Reconfigurations of vRANs, IEEE Transactions on Network & Service Management, 2023. (to appear)._